Experimental Psychology: Human Factors Psychology

 Admission to Human Factors Program

-Individuals who are interested in enrolling in the HF Program, must meet the admissions criteria of the Psychology Department and the TTU Graduate School.
+Individuals who are interested in enrolling in the HF Program, must meet the admissions criteria of the Department of Psychological Sciences and the TTU Graduate School.
 An on-Line application is available at the Department Web Site and separate applications are required for the Department and the Graduate School.

 A degree in psychology, social sciences, math or sciences is recommended.
 Mathematics through the first year of college calculus, and one higher-level programming language is desirable, although not required.
 Research experience and letters of recommendation are rated highly.